 In business, there are certain processes that need to be done if anyone is to see any profits.
 One such process is implementing an effective value chain.
 It’s sometimes easy to confuse the value chain with the supply chain.
 There is a difference between the two, though seemingly subtle, but a big difference.
-We are going to take an in-depth look at what value chain is and we’ll also review some similarities and mostly the differences between that and a supply chain.
+We are going to take an in-depth look at what a value chain is and we’ll also review some similarities and mostly the differences between that and a supply chain.

-Michael E. Porter’s definition of value chain
+Michael E. Porter’s definition of Value Chain

 Simply put, a value chain is the set of input activities that a company carries out in order to create value for its valued customers.
 Sounds like a mouthful but it’s really simple.
 In order for companies to make money, they have to create a product.
 This often involves finding the raw material for manufacturers or just simply packaging and marketing for retailers.

-What you need to ask yourself is how your company takes whatever business input it has and transform that into outputs to be presented to its customers.
+What you need to ask yourself is how your company takes whatever business input it has and transforms that into outputs to be presented to its customers.
 The trick is doing this in such a way that the outcome of the whole process is having an output that is of higher value than the whole process of creating it.

 Some examples to help clarify this include: Manufacturing companies.
 They take raw materials and use this to produce a product that is useful to the general population.
-After that, it’s the retailers turn.
-They take these products, package them in such a way that when presented to the end user, it will create and add value to the lives but most importantly, it will be convenient for them to buy.
+After that, it’s the retailer’s turn.
+They take these products, package them in such a way that when presented to the end-user, it will create and add value to the lives but most importantly, it will be convenient for them to buy.
 The best example is an insurance company.
 They offer insurance policies to individual clients at an affordable rate.
 What most people don’t realize is that these insurance companies have to get insurance as well.
 They do so by signing much larger re-insurance policies thus ensuring that the policies their clients buy are underwritten by someone better equipped to cover the necessary charges.
 If an individual were to take out a re-insurance policy, the cost would be way too high.
-So what your insurance company has done, is taken the cost, broken it down to an affordable figure and presented it to you in a convenient manner.
-That way, you get your much needed insurance and the insurance company gets its much needed business, everybody wins.
+So what your insurance company has done, is taken the cost, broken it down to an affordable figure, and presented it to you in a convenient manner.
+That way, you get your much-needed insurance and the insurance company gets its much-needed business, everybody wins.
 This is the essence of creating a value chain.

 How much profit a business makes is determined by the quality of the value it creates.
-The reason every high end store charges considerably more for their goods and services is because they have created better value for their customers.
+The reason every high-end store charges considerably more for their goods and services is because they have created better value for their customers.
 Either that or they just simply target wealthier clients who can spend more.
 But with wealth comes higher standards and expectations, which means the store has to be able to provide better and more suited products to satisfy their clients’ demands and expectations.
 Simply put:

 The value a business creates and captures